Gaspardctrl/Geii_Project_Velomoteur/README.md

 Final objective : hit the road safely.
 Project started une year ago.

+The ‘vélomoteur’ project is the modification of an old 60’s petrol-based Caddy mopeds.
+The base objective was to convert it to a powerful electric bike.
+For that, we integrated a 1000W brushless DC motor and a home-made battery.
+We also used an open-sourced controller for the motor, that carry almost all parameters to optimize order send through the three phases.

+To upgrade the user experience, we choose to integrate a microcontroller and a screen, and we hope that in the end, we will end up with smooth control of the throttle, start-ups, and speed.
+The screen is an e-ink type, the same type as in reading tablets and it gives us the ability to display images even when power is cut.
+For example, when the bike is key-locked, it can display a lock logo without draining any power.

+In the end, this project was a good way to work on multiple fields of GEII, like software engineering, energy, automatism, and more.
+And most importantly, the practical part of it helped us a lot to understand a lot of things.

 ## The vesc :

 A vesc is an oppen sourced esc to control multiple types of motor, including brushless and dc.